adityjoshi/obsidian/EDM.md

 # Learning from nature (Biomimicry Principle)
 Biomimicry, often referred to as "learning from nature," is a design approach that takes inspiration from biological systems and processes to solve human challenges and create sustainable solutions.
 It's about observing nature's strategies, patterns, and principles and applying them to design innovative technologies, products, and systems.
+Nature went through billions of years of evolution, has already solved many of the challenges humans face.
+By studying and emulating these natural strategies, we can create more efficient, sustainable, and innovative solutions.
 ## Nature as model
 • Nature runs on sunlight.
 • Nature recycles everything.